William Murchison

-William Murchison is a nationally syndicated political columnist in the United States.
-Murchison is normally of a conservative political persuasion.
-He is also a regular contributor to Watchdog.org, Chronicles and The Lone Star Report.
+William Murchison (February 3, 1942 – October 8, 2025) was a nationally syndicated political columnist in the United States.
+Murchison was normally of a conservative political persuasion.
+He was also a regular contributor to Watchdog.org, Chronicles and The Lone Star Report.

 Education

 Murchison obtained his degree from Stanford University and the University of Texas.

 Career

 Prior to retiring in 2001, he worked as an editor for The Dallas Morning News.
-Murchison has contributed to a number of national publications which include: the Wall Street Journal, National Review, The Weekly Standard, and First Things.
-He also frequently speaks across the country at colleges and many other forums.
+Murchison contributed to a number of national publications which include: the Wall Street Journal, National Review, The Weekly Standard, and First Things.
+He also frequently spoke across the country at colleges and many other forums.
 He also served, for five years, as a Radford Distinguished Professor of Journalism at Baylor University.

 Books

-He is the author of several books including:
+He was the author of several books including: